Ever wondered – what is the kinkiest country in the world?

 So, without further ado, let’s kick off with….

-According to a study undertaken by Whiplr, the social media and messenger app for the world’s biggest BDSM and fetish community, in 2015 America was the kinkiest country with seven out of ten users of their platform being into BDSM.
+According to a study undertaken by Whiplr, the social media and messenger app for the world’s biggest BDSM and fetish community, America was the kinkiest country with seven out of ten users of their platform being into BDSM.

 In second place, they judged the Brits to be the next naughtiest nation citing their love of spanking.
 North American neighbors, Canada followed with half of all Whiplr users being into BDSM.